 You can also choose magnet schools!
 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as an International Baccalaureate program or the performing arts.
 A magnet school teaches all subjects through the lenses of that specific track.
 Tennessee has several magnet schools.
 For example, the Hamilton County School District, Knox County School District, Metropolitan Nashville Public School District, Rutherford County School District, and Shelby County School District all offer magnet choices, among others.
 If your child learns well through diving deeply into a particular subject, a magnet school could be a good fit.

 Tennessee families can also choose private schools.
 These nonpublic schools charge tuition and offer a unique learning environment that may be smaller in size, pass on a specific religious tradition, or provide a different curriculum than is available in your district school.

+Some tuition assistance is available.
 In Tennessee, students with special needs may be eligible for a publicly funded Individualized Education Account.
 In 2022, this program was expanded to include students with dyslexia.
-Also, a pilot program in which Nashville and Memphis students whose families meet certain income guidelines could qualify for a state-funded voucher is in the process of being established.
+Also, low-income and middle-income students zoned to attend a Shelby County District school, Hamilton County or Metro Nashville Public School may qualify for a state-funded education savings account to attend a private school of their choice.
+Families can find an enrollment form and more details at the Tennessee Department of Education.
 Additional funding may be available from other sources.

 Don’t overlook virtual learning, which offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate learning or needs a quieter, stress-free environment in which to focus, you may be interested in trying online school.